streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 st.button("Run it again")
 ```

 - **First run:** The first time the app runs for each user, Session State is empty.
 Therefore, a key-value pair is created (`"counter":0`).
 As the script continues, the counter is immediately incremented (`"counter":1`) and the result is displayed: "This page has run 1 times."
-When the page has fully rendered, the script has finished and Streamlit waits for the user to interact.
+When the page has fully rendered, the script has finished and the Streamlit server waits for the user to do something.
 When that user clicks the button, a rerun begins.

 - **Second run:** Since "counter" is already a key in Session State, it is not reinitialized.
 As the script continues, the counter is incremented (`"counter":2`) and the result is displayed: "This page has run 2 times."

-There are a few common scenarios where Session State is used.
+There are a few common scenarios where Session State is helpful.
 As demonstrated above, Session State is used when you have a progressive process that you want to build upon from one rerun to the next.
 Session State can also be used to prevent recalculation, similar to caching.
+However, the differences are important:

+- Caching associates stored values to specific functions and inputs.
+Cached values are accessible to all users across all sessions.
-The big difference between caching and Session State is that cached values are accessible to all users, across all sessions.
-Values in Session State are only available to the single user within a single session.
+- Session State associates stored values to keys (strings).
+Values in session state are only available in the single session where it was saved.

-If you have any random number generation in your app, you'd likely use Session State.
-Here's an example where some data is generated randomly at the beginning of each session.
+If you have random number generation in your app, you'd likely use Session State.
+Here's an example where data is generated randomly at the beginning of each session.
 By saving this random information in Session State, each user gets different random data when they open the app but it won't keep changing on them as they interact with it.
-Try selecting different colors and see that the data does not get re-randomized with each rerun.
-(Open this page in a new tab to start a new session and see different data!)
+If you select different colors with the picker you'll see that the data does not get re-randomized with each rerun.
+(If you open the app in a new tab to start a new session, you'll see different data!)

 ```python
 import streamlit as st